zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

  * ``make``: Supported on UNIX-like platforms (Linux, macOS).
  * ``ninja``: Supported on all platforms.

-Most of the examples in the Zephyr documentation use `ninja` as a build tool but you should be able to use any generator on any of the examples listed.
+Most of the examples in the Zephyr documentation use ``ninja`` as a build tool, but you should be able to use any generator on any of the examples listed.

 Set Up the Development Environment